 This recipe makes a half gallon of iced tea.
 The sweetener is optional.
 If you want unsweetened tea just leave the sugar or honey out.

 Boil some water in your tea kettle and pour about 4 cups of water into your serving pitcher.
+I LOVE this Pioneer Woman electric tea kettle.
+I use it almost every day.

 Place the tea bags in the boiling water.
 Add the sugar or honey and the lavender to the boiling water and let it set for about 20 minutes to infuse the flavor of the lavender into the boiling water.